Future Work

 What are fractional work, gig work, and talent marketplaces?

-Before getting into the meat, let me define the terms used in this newsletter.
+Before getting into the meat, let me define the terms.

 Fractional work is any work where you don't only work full-time for one company, offering individuals flexibility and the ability to work on a project-by-project basis.